Terminology commonly used in the metal building industry.

 Coil metal that has a corrosion resistant film laminated to it prior to the forming operation.

-A standing seam roof system hold down clip that does not allow the roof panel to move independently of the roof substructure.
+A standing seam roof system hold down clip that does not allow the roof panel to move independently of the

 A column base that is designed to resist rotation as well as horizontal or vertical movement.